-5.5 Duty of confidentiality
+6.5 Duty of confidentiality

-- 5.5.1 All our staff abides by a common law duty of confidentiality.
-This means that personal information that has been given to a member of staff by an individual should not be used or disclosed further, except as originally understood by that individual, or with their permission. - 5.5.2 Our staff are subject to a Staff Code of Conduct relating to confidentiality.
-Staff have confidentiality clauses in their contracts and receive tailored and fit for purpose training on an annual basis on data protection legislation.
+6.5.1 All our staff abides by a common law duty of confidentiality.
+This means that personal information that has been given to a member of staff by an individual should not be used or disclosed further, except as originally understood by that individual, or with their permission.

+6.5.2 Our staff are subject to a Staff Code of Conduct relating to confidentiality.
+Staff have confidentiality clauses in their contracts and receive tailored and fit for purpose training on a biannual basis on data protection legislation and cyber security.

-5.6 Surveillance
+6.6 Surveillance

-- 5.6.1 In some offices, SLHD operates CCTV for public safety and security reasons.
-We operate under a Code of Practice prescribed by the Information Commissioner's Office (ICO) and have separate Privacy Notices, policies and procedures in place. - 5.6.2 Any request for CTTV to be installed on our estates or flats is managed and controlled by Doncaster Council.
+- 6.6.1 In some offices, SLHD operates CCTV for public safety and security reasons.
+We operate under a Code of Practice prescribed by the Information Commissioner's Office (ICO) and have separate Privacy Notices, policies and procedures in place. - 6.6.2 Any request for CCTV footage or for CCTV to be installed on our estates or flats is managed and controlled by City of Doncaster Council.

-5.7 Automated processing
+6.7 Automated processing

-5.7.1 Currently SLHD do not carry out processing, which relies on automated decision-making (making a decision solely by automated means without any human involvement) which affects an individual.
+6.7.1 Currently SLHD do not carry out processing, which relies on automated decision-making (making a decision solely by automated means without any human involvement) which affects an individual.
 If in the future we do, we will inform the individual; introduce simple ways for them to request human intervention or challenge a decision; and carry out regular checks to make sure that our systems are working as intended.

-5.8 How we handle personal information - Privacy notices
+6.8 How we handle personal information - Privacy notices

-5.8.1 SLHD provides privacy notices, which are statements to individuals about the collection and use of their personal data.
-The information includes our purposes for processing their personal data, retention periods for that personal data, and who it will be shared with.

-This information is on SLHD's website, and individuals are referred to it at 5.8.2 the time we collect their personal data from them.

-5.8.3 Where we obtain personal data from other sources, we provide individuals with privacy information within a reasonable period of obtaining the data and no later than one month.
+- 6.8.1 SLHD provides privacy notices, which are statements to individuals about the collection and use of their personal data.
+The information includes our purposes for processing their personal data, retention periods for that personal data, and who it will be shared with. - 6.8.2 This information is on SLHD's website, and individuals are referred to it at the time we collect their personal data from them. - 6.8.3 Where we obtain personal data from other sources, we provide individuals with privacy information within a reasonable period of obtaining the data and no later than one month.

-5.9 Individual Rights Principles
+6.9 Individual Rights Principles